Towards the Glow

 He watched with reluctant admiration as the Java-enhanced website searched its database for his name and password.
 He wished he could build websites like that.

 Mr Ketchum stared at the figures.
 There must be a mistake.
 He finally noticed the Java-powered caption balloon hovering beside the extraordinary figure: “Are you wondering why your balance is so high?”

 “Because,” said the message, “we have discovered an engineering problem with your sky vehicle.
 We have paid an advance fee into your account against future consultation.”

 Sky vehicle?
-Something in Ketchum’s brain shifted.
-Suddenly his mind was flooded with images, engineering drawings, calculations, test data and high resolution pictures of his very first sky vehicle, cruising so high he could see the curvature of the earth.
+The term jarred something loose in Ketchum’s brain.
+Suddenly his mind was flooded with images, engineering drawings, calculations, test data and high resolution pictures of his very first sky vehicle.
+He remembered flying the vehicle so high he could see the curvature of the earth against the black sky.
 How could he have forgotten?

 There was even a picture of a sky vehicle on the screen, just like the one he’d designed.
 Right next to it, a tiny, pulsing question mark.
 Mr. Ketchum clicked the mark.

 “A recall of all sky vehicles you designed will be necessary unless you are able to correct a flaw.
 Please return to our engineering studios via the nearest teleportation machine.”